 Awards and Fellowships: Honors faculty and staff prepare students for the application process for prestigious awards by helping them to develop portfolios that strongly position them for competitive local, national, and international academic fellowships and awards.

-University Honors Scholarships: Scholarship applications for the various scholarships listed below will be available soon.
-Scholarships are not automatically awarded, and an application must be on file for a student to be considered for a scholarship award.
+University Honors Scholarships: Scholarships are not automatically awarded, and an application must be on file for a student to be considered for a scholarship award.
+To access the scholarship application for the scholarships listed below, click here.

 1. Hays Research Scholarship

 Eligibility: Honors students in good standing who are in their last year of Honors and have successfully completed HNPG 150, including submission of their signed capstone project proposal form and prospectus.

 2. Study Abroad, UCDC, or UCCS Participation Scholarship